AEROMEDIA

 LE FOTOGRAFIE / IMAGES

-The third prototype of the Embraer EMB-110 Bandeirante, on display in the park of São José dos Campos (Brazil).
-The Bandeirante was conceived mid sixties, as project IPD/PAR-6504, by the Research and Development Institute / Aircraft Bureau (Instituto de Pesquisas e Desenvolvimento / Departamento de Aeronaves IPD/PAR), under the leadership of Max Holste, the well known French aircraft engineer.
-At the beginning, the aircraft was intended as a light military transport.
-For this reason, the three prototypes were initially known as YC-95.
-They were quite different from the resulting series production model.
-The forward fuselage and the tail unit were modified, and the two original 410kW Pratt & Whitney (UACL) PT6A-20 engines with three-blade Hamilton Standard propeller were replaced by 570 kW PT6A-27s with Hartzell propellers.
-The first YC-95 (serial number 2130) performed its maiden flight on 20 October 1968, and the second one (2131) joined the flight activity on 19 October 1969.
-The depicted aircraft (YC-95 number 2132), introducing new square windows, made its first flight on 26 June 1970, sporting the civil marks PP-ZCN.
-After a significant contribution to the type certification programme, it remained in service with IMPE (Instituto Pesquisas Especiais) till 1976.
-On 21 February 1981 it was placed on display, as PP-ZDF, in the central park of São José dos Campos.
+The third prototype of the Embraer YC-95 Bandeirante (model EMB 110)on display inside the Novo Horizonte park of São José dos Campos (Brazil) in November 1989.
+The Bandeirante was conceived during the mid-sixties by the IPD/PAR Instituto de Pesquisas e Desenvolvimento / Departamento de Aeronaves (Research and Development Institute / Aircraft Bureau )as project IPD/PAR-6504 under the leadership of Max Holste, the renowned French aircraft engineer.
+Initially the aircraft was intended as a light military transport coded YC-95.
+The first two prototypes were built by the CTA (Centro Técnico de Aeronáutica) military facility.
+The third one was built at São José dos Campos by the newly-established EMBRAER (Empresa Brasileira de Aeronáutica).
+The first YC-95 (serial number 2130) made its maiden flight on October 20, 1968 and the second one (2131) joined the flight activity on October 19, 1969.
+Serial number 2132 shown here made its first flight on June 29, 1970 with civil marks PP-ZCN.
+After a significant contribution to the type certification programme, it remained in service with IMPE (Instituto Pesquisas Especiais) until 1976.
+Finally, on February 21, 1981, it was placed on display in the central park of São José dos Campos.
 (Aeromedia)

 indice index